The Solution of the Long-Wave Equation for Various Nonlinear Depth and Breadth Profiles in the Power-Law Form: Solution of the Long-Wave Equation

 Linear long-wave equation is first derived by Lamb \cite{Lamb} and in a simplified form by Chrystal \cite{Chrystal}, and extensively studied by many researchers since then \cite{Lamb, Chrystal, Wilson, Goldsbrough, DeanDal, Mei}.
 The long-wave equation is given by

-where $h(x)$ denotes the depth and $b(x)$ denotes the breadth (width) of the estuary.
+where $g$ denotes the gravitational acceleration, $\sigma=2 \pi /T$ denotes the angular frequency and $T$ denotes the period of the long-wave, $h(x)$ denotes the depth (bathymetry) function and $b(x)$ denotes the breadth (width) function of the estuary.
 After the solution for $\eta(x)$ are obtained, transient solutions can be constructed by using the time harmonics, i.e. $\widehat{\eta}(x,t)=\eta(x) \cos(\sigma t)$.
 It is well-known that if linearly varying profiles are used for either the depth function, $h(x)$, or the breadth function, $b(x)$, Eq.~\ref{eq01} admits solution in terms of the Bessel functions of order zero \cite{Lamb}.

 To our best knowledge, the nonlinear variations of the estuary depth and breadth in the power-law forms are not studied in the existing literature.
 With this motivation, in this paper, we generalize the solutions of the long-wave equation to account for these types of variations of $h(x)$ and/or $b(x)$.